Benawi/Doctor_Appointment-Booking_App/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add section to book appointment with docotors
+- Add a section to book appointments with doctors
-- Add proper front end user authentication
+- Add proper front-end user authentication
 - Add extra styling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>